 Interested in submitting a book proposal to the Sweetland Digital Rhetoric Collaborative Book Series?
 We publish born-digital and digitally enhanced work that investigates the multiliteracies of digitally mediated spaces within academia and other contexts.

-To ensure that your proposal receives proper attention, please submit the following materials electronically to Mary Francis, Editorial Director for the University of Michigan Press, and DRC co-directors Anne Gere and Naomi Silver at SweetlandDRCBooks@umich.edu:
+To ensure that your proposal receives proper attention, please submit the following materials electronically to Sara Jo Cohen, Senior Acquiring Editor for the University of Michigan Press, and DRC co-directors Anne Gere and Naomi Silver at SweetlandDRCBooks@umich.edu:

 - a statement addressing: